Hosting and bandwidth provided by MacAce.net.

 At first glance, one would be unlikely to notice any difference between the iPhone 3G and the iPhone 3GS.

-Both are identical from the front and apart from silver "details" text on the back of the iPhone 3GS, have identical black or white plastic backs as well with the exception of model number.
+Both are identical from the front and apart from silver "details" text on the back of the iPhone 3GS, have identical black or white plastic backs as well with the sole exception of model number.

 Photo Credit: Apple, Inc. (Left - iPhone 3G, Right - iPhone 3GS)